System Safety

 Aiming to create optimal conditions for patient safety improvement across systems.

-The System Safety Improvement Programme is a new programme of work for 2022-23 being led by NHS England and Improvement.
+The System Safety Improvement Programme is a programme of work led by NHS England National Patient Safety team.

-Here in the South West, the South West Patient Safety Collaborative will be working with our local Integrated Care Systems (ICSs) in Somerset, Devon, and Cornwall and Isles of Scilly to create safer systems of care throughout our region.
+Here in the South West, the South West Patient Safety Collaborative are working with our local Integrated Care Systems (ICSs) in Somerset, Devon, and Cornwall and Isles of Scilly to create safer systems of care throughout our region.

-- Support the national adoption and scale-up of the new Patient Safety Incident Response Framework (PSIRF), published by NHS England in August 2022.
-Our work will be guided by the PSIRF implementation preparation and planning guidance.
+• Support the national implementation of the new Patient Safety Incident Response Framework (PSIRF), published by NHS England in August 2022.
+Our work is guided by the PSIRF implementation preparation and planning guidance.

 What is PSIRF?